 (Horned?)
-Giant, Cove Stone II - (November 2022)
+Giant with Hare, Cove Stone II - (November 2022)

 This complex region on the west face of Cove Stone II contains a remarkable secret.
 The sarsen here has been carved to show both a hare and a very large left profiled face.
 This pair of carvings are described by Professor Meaden on page 128 of his 2016 "Drombeg" book.
 I take the liberty of summarising him - he describes the human head as facing the direction of midwinter sunset.
 Illumination by the moving sun facilitaties its appearance when the bulging eyeball is greatly enhanced by the sunshine.
 As the observer moves clockwise through 90 degrees the head transfigures into a hare.